 Sary Kul Lodge – I would not stay here.
-Also quite popular and slightly cheaper than Pamir Hotel but it doesn’t have electricity or western toilets.
-Personally, I didn’t like the owner at all as she told us an initial price and, when we checked out, she said that she got it wrong, with the excuse that she didn’t speak good English.
-Bullshit.
-She also wanted to rip us off with the exchange rate and charge me $10 for the laundry.
-If you want to stay in a more budget place than the Pamir, you can find homestays across the town.
+This guest house is pretty popular and it’s actually more budget than Pamir Hotel.
+However, it doesn’t have electricity.
+To be honest, I didn’t have a good experience here as the manager told us a certain price and, the day we checked out, she said that she got it wrong, claiming that she didn’t speak good English.
+She was a liar.
+Moreover, she tried to rip us off with the exchange rate and charge me $10 for the laundry.
+I am just being honest, you can do stay whatever you want 🙂

 Where to stay in Alichur